Home > Insights > Taxes > 4 Tips to Help Maximize Your Charitable Impact

 • The distribution must be made payable directly to the organization from the retirement account’s trustee.

-• Upon completing the QCD, it’s important to obtain confirmation from the receiving organization of your donation and retain it with your important tax records.
+• Upon completing the QCD, it’s important to obtain confirmation of your donation from the receiving organization and retain it with your important tax records.
 Let your CPA know about the QCD so that they report it correctly on your tax return.

 As with most financial planning strategies, the charitable giving strategy that’s right for you depends on multiple factors, including your age, current financial situation, taxable income, goals for the future and more.
 The best way to maximize your charitable impact while lowering your tax liability is by working with a qualified wealth manager.
 But don’t worry, Creative Planning is here for you.
 If you’d like help with your charitable giving and tax planning strategies, schedule a call with a member of our team.
 We look forward to working with you.